kkrt-labs/cairo-vm-ts/README.md

 but is incomplete and rather specific to language details.

 Why would you have different implementations of the same program in multiple languages?
 For **implementation diversity**.

-As more implementations provide
-more:
+More implementations provide more:

 - **Resilience**.
 It helps in finding bugs in the existing   implementations.
 - **Documentation**.
 The documentation over the Cairo VM is   still scarce, and